site2site/site2site.github.io/programs/pin_UPS/scenario.md

 pin_UPS

+##Description

-This app changes a space of the office into a pin-up condusive spaces, using the printer as an intigator.
+This app changes a space of the office into a pin-up condusive space, using the printer as an intigator.

-Scenario

-An illustrated scenario of how your program/app will work either locally, connecting objects in one space, or globally, connecting objects in remotely distributed spaces.
+##Scenario

+When an employee of the office prints on a certain printer, part of a wall will "flip" in segments to provide a surface to pin up on (with pins provided!).
+The printers will be embeded with a piezpelectric sensor and will react to the number of pages being printed in order to transform the right size of the wall.
+From here, the sensor will transmit this information to the office's cloud and then to the connector behind the wall.
+A computer program will have to translate the export signals from the printer to the wall structure.
+The program will provide a greater level of interaction and transformability to the interior office space.

 Be sure to include: